Leslie8826/JAVA/BASICS/Project/README.md

  about the mcq: number of questions, number of answers per  questions (assuming there will be the same number of answers for each question).
 <br><br>
-// Then, the program asks the professor to type each question along with
+<br> Then, the program asks the professor to type each question along with
 // the choice of answers and the correct answer to that question.
 // Finally, the program students take the questionnaire and enter their answers
 // to each question.